dkondratenko-dev/cmake_tutorial/documents/2025/memory_and_architecture/5_cache_friendly_structs_inline_assembly_memory_ordering.md

 ### 2.5 When to Avoid Inline Assembly

-* Modern compilers and intrinsics often produce better code.
+* Modern compilers (after 2000's) and intrinsics often produce better code. -O0 up to -O3
 * Inline assembly is not portable.
 * Use only when absolutely necessary.